isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution561.md

 ---
-title: 'EQuip Wholesales & Inventory System Version 3'
+title: 'EQuip Orders Version 1'
 permalink: /productivity-solutions-grant/solutionrepo/solution561
 ---

-## EQuip Wholesales & Inventory System Version 3
+## EQuip Orders Version 1

 ## Overview

 **Description**

-EQuip Wholesale Solutions is a one-stop solution for small to medium wholesale enterprises.
-The solution streamlines business processes such as sales and order management, procurement, inventory management and customer relations management.
-With the advancement of technology, Edgeworks Solutions is able to now use the big data and provide businesses with insights through the use of analytics to optimise resources.
+Edgeworks EQuip Orders is a solution that transforms the digital ordering experience in the F&B segment.
+It provides an Omnichannel ordering experience where customers order via online app for pickup or delivery, dine in QR ordering with digital payment processing.
+Sales are seamlessly consolidated into a single backend system.
+Cloud based reports and mobile applications are available to analyse business performance.
+Professional service and training are included to ensure business readiness.

 ## Solution Packages Option(s)